zulucoda/muzi-mini-system-app/README.md

 2. Back-End Nodejs - https://github.com/zulucoda/muzi-mini-system-api

 ## Architecture Simple Overview
-The Front-end SPA consumes as Back-end Restful API using JSON data.
+The Front-end SPA consumes the Back-end Restful API using JSON data.

 [![muzi-mini-system-simple-architecture](muzi-mini-system-simple-architecture.png)](https://muzi-mini-system.mfbproject.co.za/)

 ## Solution / Tech Stack
 ### Front-end
 The project was created using `create-react-app`.
-This project conforms to the [Air BnB style guide's](https://github.com/airbnb/javascript) naming and coding-style conventions, with preferential tweaks.
-[For more info please see my development tool-belt blog post](https://blog.mfbproject.co.za/2019/01/19/my-current-software-development-tool-belt/).
+This project conforms to the [Air BnB style guide's](https://github.com/airbnb/javascript) naming and coding-style conventions, with special tweaks.
+[For more info, please see my development tool-belt blog post](https://blog.mfbproject.co.za/2019/01/19/my-current-software-development-tool-belt/).

 Other:
 * I use `redux` for state management.
 My personal opinion: Always use `redux` for state management.
 [Check out my blog article on this](https://blog.mfbproject.co.za/2018/03/11/so-you-want-to-know-what-you-should-test-when-using-react/)
-* I use `redux-saga` for `redux` middleware, it really works well.
+* I use `redux-saga` for `redux` middleware, and it works well.
 Please see my blog post on `redux-saga` for more info.
 * `Prettier` - Automatically formats code after every commit.

 Not considered for this challenge, however worth mentioning:
 * Tests have not created.
 However, if this where a production app tests would be written for `reducers, sagas, containers & views`.
 * `Typescript` has no been used.
-However, it is is recommended for production applications.
+However, it is recommended for production applications.

 ### Back-end
-The node api was generated using express generator.
-The node projects uses a mvc and modular pattern.
+The node API was generated using the express generator.
+The node project makes use of the MVC and modular pattern.

 Other:
 * I use `expressjs` web framework to create a simple Restful API.